Joshjok86/Joshjok86/README.md

 <h1 align="center">Hi 👋, I'm Josh</h1>
 <h3 align="center">Online-Marketer turned Fullstack Web Developer</h3>

-<p>I'm an full-stack web developer just finished with <a href="https://www.lewagon.com/web-development-course" target="blank">Le Wagon</a> building my dream of being a freelance web dev.</p>
+<p>I'm an full-stack web developer just finished with <a href="https://www.lewagon.com/web-development-course" target="blank">Le Wagon</a> building my dream of being a freelance web dev.
+Right now i´m looking into some new projects in order to learn more, get inspired and better at coding.
+Want to work with me?
+Just feel free and say "Hi ✌️"</p>

 📫 **dreimalr@gmail.com**